samsquire/ideas3/README.md

 # 25. Surface programming

-There's no digital equivalent of the proposition of putting some thing on top of another in computing.
+There's few digital equivalent of the place prepositions of putting some thing on top of another in computing - except maybe Docker files.
 When we talk of tech stacks, we build on top of other things by using and depending on.
 There could be an interface of a surface and things placed on top of the surface act in a certain way.
 A surface offers a promise for things placed upon it.
 Like a game engine, objects in the engine obey the laws of the engine.

 Some surfaces I'd like to rest my code upon: